IslamRustamov/UserPostsAPI/README.md

 Simple API where users can post different things

-In this branch I am rewrite ActiveRecord queries with plain SQL
+In this branch I am rewriting ActiveRecord queries with plain SQL
 ## oj
 ## serialization
 ## jbuilder